Bett-A-Fish/ef-json-query-testing/README.md

 The field `FakerSeed` is the seed used for generating the bogus data.

-`LoadAllData` Can be called to fill the whole database in one go. `fieldsCount` Will be the list of available dynamic fields each datarow has available with random datatypes and sets if the fields are required or optional. `mediaItemsCount` Is the total number of datarows to be able to search over which will be created for one table structure and duplicated into the other. `listTypeCount` For generating some dropdown types and the list of options available for each.
+`LoadAllData` Can be called to fill the whole database in one go. `fieldsCount` Will be the list of available dynamic fields each row has available with random data types and sets if the fields are required or optional. `mediaItemsCount` Is the total number of rows to be able to search over which will be created for one table structure and duplicated into the other. `listTypeCount` For generating some dropdown types and the list of options available for each.

 `LoadSharedData` Loads the data for the ad hock query builder portion of the database.
-Filling out the available fields a datarow can contain.
+Filling out the available fields a row can contain.
 The parameters are the same as above.

 `LoadMediaData` Loads the data for the Dynamic and Json tables for running searches against.
 First it will create data for the dynamic table, then copy that data into the json table.